vilmosioo/Github-Tools-for-WordPress/README.txt

 == Description ==

 Use the custom GitHub Commit widget to display a list of the latest updates from a repository.
 Additionally, you can use shortcodes to add commit lists or embed any gist.
-The plugin will cache the GitHub response for a certain time period (default: 1 day).
-You can change this value to half a day or 1 hour.
+The plugin will cache the GitHub response for a certain time period.
+You can change this value to any wordpress schedules you have isntalled (default: hourly, half-day, daily).
 To get more time frames you will need an additional plugin that extends the cron schedules.

 = Shortcodes =